 Step #3 – Explain How it Works

 There are 3 crucial parts of a student debate that you have to make crystal clear before you begin.
 These are your barricades against the kind of anarchical debate you may experience in the actual British parliament.
-It’s the structure, the rules and the scoring system.
+And significant parts of a debate are the structure, the rules and the scoring system.

 — The Structure —

-A student debate, first and foremost, needs to have a solid structure.
-It needs to be lateral, so that no one can talk over each other, and it needs to allow adequate time for learners to make their points.
+A student debate, first and foremost, needs to have a solid structure and obey debate guidelines.
+It needs to be lateral so that no one can talk over each other, and it needs to allow adequate time for learners to make their points.

 Check out the structure of this example student debate.
 The debate always starts with Team Affirmative and is followed by Team Negative